 At mile 11 I just felt pain everywhere.
 My legs were sore in every place imaginable and I couldn’t run for more than a minute or so at a time.
 When I hit mile 12, I waiting for an energy boost and it never came.
 I just wanted to be over that line and done.
 When we hit the last 0.5 mile a couple girls tried to inspire me to run as I was on another walk break.
 I told the one girl I didn’t want to tear my sore ham (a true statement).
 The incline up to the finish line was not nearly as big as the one in Wilmington, but I didn’t push myself up it.
 I didn’t see a single person I knew the whole race.
 I guess I smiled as I crossed, but I don’t remember doing that at all.

 As I grabbed my finishers’ medal I felt completely depressed which was likely due to the total depletion of energy.
 I skipped the post-race photo, the food, and just wanted to exit.
-I found Scott and as he hugged me I let out a couple sobs.
-They were brief, but they were there.
 I felt so off, sore, confused, frustrated, semi-okay, etc. It was a weird mix of emotions.
-We found an open spot to stretch out and watch some of the awards.
+I found an open spot to stretch out and watch some of the awards.
 The guy who won finished in under an hour.
 That’s just ridiculous.
 I took an obligatory photo with the medal and then we left.

 We didn’t stick around for the after party, I just wanted real food and to get out of the crowd.
 They offered a free beer, but I never got my wristband and when I heard it was MGD 64 I wasn’t sad about missing out.
 The walk to the hotel was wobbly and awkward, but I rallied.
 The weather was even better than when we left in the early morning and I snapped a pic of City Hall as we walked by.

-We loaded up our stuff in the car then walked to Varga Bar to meet Scott’s friend Jon for brunch.
+I loaded up our stuff in the car then walked to Varga Bar to meet a friend for brunch.
 I had a celebratory mimosa and went with the omelet for my meal.